 ### 5. Rounding and Precision

 Floating‑point arithmetic isn’t perfect.
-In real terms, when you need integer pixel coordinates, round **after** the conversion, not before.
+When you need integer pixel coordinates, round **after** the conversion, not before.
 Use `round()` for the nearest pixel, or `int()`/`floor()` if you need a specific anchoring rule.

 ```python